 The Difference Between CIS and PAYE

 No matter how much you enjoy being a builder, no one does it just for the love of it.
-We all need to get paid, and when it comes to the way you choose to pay tax you may find you’re not taking home as much as you could.
+When it comes to the way you choose to pay tax, you may find you’re not taking home as much as you could.

 What is the CIS?

-CIS stands for Construction Industry Scheme, which is an initiative brought in by HMRC to minimise tax evasion in the construction industry, and protect construction workers from false employment.
-It’s been around since 1971, and basically instructs contractors to deduct 20% from their subcontractors pay to cover tax and national insurance contributions.
+CIS stands for Construction Industry Scheme, an initiative brought in by HMRC to minimise tax evasion in the construction industry and protect construction workers from false employment.
+It’s been around since 1971 and instructs contractors to deduct 20% from their subcontractors pay to cover tax and National Insurance Contributions.

-Contractors and subcontractors need to both be registered for CIS before starting any work.
-You can find out more about CIS for builders here.
+Contractors and subcontractors must be registered for CIS before starting any work.

 What is PAYE?

-Pay As You Earn (PAYE) is the system by which most part and full-time employees in any industry pay their tax and national insurance.
-Payments are calculated against earnings before being deducted from their pay check.
+PAYE stands for Pay As You Earn and is the system by which most employees in any industry pay their tax and National Insurance.
+Payments are calculated against earnings before being deducted from their pay.

 So what’s the difference to me?

-If you’re a subcontractor, then the main difference between CIS and PAYE is that on the Construction Industry Scheme you’ll handover a fixed 20% to HMRC, instead of the ‘correct’ amount of tax that you’d pay as a PAYE builder which is defined by your tax code.
-Plus you can claim back certain expenses at the end of the year with CIS, which you can’t with PAYE (unless, of course, you have overpaid on tax due to a tax code discrepancy throughout the year.)
+If you’re a subcontractor, then the main difference between CIS and PAYE is that on the Construction Industry Scheme, you’ll hand over a fixed 20% to HMRC, instead of the ‘correct’ amount of tax that you’d pay as a PAYE builder, defined by your tax code.
+Plus, you can claim back certain expenses at the end of the year with CIS, which you can’t with PAYE (unless, of course, you have overpaid on tax due to a tax code discrepancy throughout the year).

-The downside with CIS is that when you don’t work, you don’t earn, and that includes holidays and sick days.
+The downside with CIS is that when you don’t work, you don’t earn, including holidays and sick days.

 Do I always have to pay as I go?

-No. With CIS you can choose ‘gross payments’ instead.
+No. With the Construction Industry Scheme, you have the option of choosing gross payment.
 You’ll pay the same amount, only in a lump sum at the end of the financial year, so there’s a bit more form filling to do.
 You can apply for gross payment status on the HMRC site.

 What if I pay too much?

-It’s your job to make sure your tax payments are accurate, but if you overpay CIS or PAYE you can just claim the difference back.
-Don’t worry, as the team at Brian Alfred can help support you with this.
+It’s your job to make sure your tax payments are accurate, but you can claim the difference back if you overpay CIS or PAYE.
+Don’t worry, as the team at Brian Alfred can support you with this.

-What if I want to switch part way through the financial year?
+Can I switch partway through the financial year?